-First of all, I want to pay my regards and to express my sincere gratitude to my supervisor "Prof. Dr. Fakhreddin Mamedov" (the dean of engineering faculty) for his patient and consistent support, and all persons who have contributed in the preparation of my project to complete it successfully.
+First of all, I want to pay my regards and to express my sincere gratitude to my supervisor Ass.
+Prof. Dr Firudin Muradov. and all persons who have contributed in the preparation of my project to complete it successfully.
 I am also thankful to who helped me a lot in my crises and gave me full support toward the completion of my project.